 Talkin' Trash - One of the issues believed to be connected to homelessness that many community members express concerns about is trash.
 Visible trash on the streets, parks, neighborhoods, and near businesses, has a negative effect on the community and impacts health and safety.
-In 2018, Share began a program called Talkin' Trash that employs people who are or have been experiencing homelessness as well as a crew leader to pick up refuse within the City of Vancouver.
+In 2018, Share began a program called Talkin' Trash that employs people who are or have been experiencing homelessness to pick up refuse within the City of Vancouver.
+The program is focused on providing employment support and placement, aimed at hiring, training, and assisting individuals in their journey toward securing permanent jobs.
+During the 6-9-month program, participants earn a fair minimum wage as they engage in litter picking and cleaning up the City of Vancouver's public spaces, all while gaining valuable training to enhance their soft, developmental, and professional skills.
+Every participant is provided with case management to assist them in overcoming the challenges they encounter in their lives while they are engaged in work.
 The program is funded by the City and the City has sought additional dollars to aid this program in sustaining and growing.
-In 2023, this program disposed of just over 226 tons of trash, in 2022, those numbers were 267 tons.
+In 2024, this program disposed of just over 242 tons of trash, in 2023, those numbers were 226 tons.